Hit the right harvest window to minimize yield loss

 React With The Right Equipment

 Though you can typically track drydown to the optimal point at harvest, Bollig says it’s important to stay vigilant and react to sudden changes in field moisture conditions that can lead to greater crop deterioration.
 The exact time to harvest each field should be based on production history, weather conditions and crop varieties.
 But, having the right equipment can help you react to the variability and challenges common at harvest time.
-“If you have a corn head that does a better job of picking up downed corn, adjusts to stalk variability and handles drier corn more gently, you have a better chance of widening your optimal harvest timeframe,” Bollig says.
+“If you have a corn head that does a better job of picking up down corn, adjusts to stalk variability and handles drier corn more gently, you have a better chance of widening your optimal harvest timeframe,” Bollig says.
 “That crop really isn’t yours until you’ve got it in the combine tank.
 A Drago Series II or GT corn head can help go down and get any corn that Mother Nature has mistreated leading up to harvest.
 You can still go get it and minimize yield loss with a Drago.”